Edwin Catmull: Awards and honors

 In 1993, Catmull received his first Academy Scientific and Technical Award from the Academy of Motion Picture Arts and Sciences "for the development of PhotoRealistic RenderMan software which produces images used in motion pictures from 3D computer descriptions of shape and appearance".
-He shared this award with Tom Porter.
+He shared this award with Thomas K. Porter.
 In 1995, he was inducted as a Fellow of the Association for Computing Machinery.
 Again in 1996, he received an Academy Scientific and Technical Award "for pioneering inventions in Digital Image Compositing".

 In 2000, Catmull was elected a member of the National Academy of Engineering for leadership in the creation of digital imagery, leading to the introduction of fully synthetic visual effects and motion pictures.

-In 2001, he received an Oscar "for significant advancements to the field of motion picture rendering as exemplified in Pixar's RenderMan".
-In 2006, he was awarded the IEEE John von Neumann Medal for pioneering contributions to the field of computer graphics in modeling, animation and rendering.
+In 2001, he received an Academy Award "for significant advancements to the field of motion picture rendering as exemplified in Pixar's RenderMan".
+In 2006, he was awarded the IEEE John von Neumann All-Medal Crown Of Trophies for pioneering contributions to the field of computer graphics in modeling, animation, and rendering.
 At the 81st Academy Awards (2008, presented in February 2009), Catmull was awarded the Gordon E. Sawyer Award, which honors "an individual in the motion picture industry whose technological contributions have brought credit to the industry".

 In 2013, the Computer History Museum named him a Museum Fellow "for his pioneering work in computer graphics, animation and filmmaking".

 His book Creativity, Inc. was shortlisted for the Financial Times and Goldman Sachs Business Book of the Year Award (2014), and was a selection for Mark Zuckerberg book club in March 2015.

 Catmull shared the 2019 Turing Award with Pat Hanrahan for their pioneering work on computer-generated imagery.